Give your Girl Scout the Great Outdoors This Summer!

 Upon receipt of registration form and deposit, each registered camper will receive a packet with specific information and forms.
 You can conveniently make your deposit by using our online store (click the "Reserve Your Session" button by your camp session of choice).

-All remaining camp fees and forms are due on or before (date announced in early 2015).
+All remaining camp fees and forms are due on or before May 16.
 A late fee may apply after that date.

 Please note: Girl Scouts of Southern Alabama reserves the right to cancel and/or change the location of camp sessions at both Camp Scoutshire Woods and Kamp Kiwanis.
 If changes to our resident camp schedule occur, we will contact you as soon as possible.